 Determining Fault in a Motorcycle Accident Injury Lawsuit

 After a motorcycle accident, it helps to take photos of the scene immediately after the crash so that you can have evidence for your case.
 You should also take photos of other vehicles that were part of the incident.
 Take shots of any obstructions that may have contributed to the accident and pictures of any injuries you have suffered.
 These images, combined with a police report, will help determine who was responsible for the accident.
-Also, get contact information of any witnesses who may have seen the accident.
+Also, get the contact information of any witnesses who may have seen the accident.
 If you were seriously injured, seek medical attention immediately.
 Make sure to keep track of all medical bills and records.

-Following any motorcycle accident, an insurance company may make a quick settlement because injuries can be so catastrophic.
-This first offer will usually be a low estimate of damages, and you should talk to an attorney before accepting any offer.
+Following any motorcycle accident, the at-fault insurance company may make a quick settlement because injuries can be so catastrophic.
+This first offer will usually be a low estimate of damages and you should not accept the offer before consulting an attorney first.
 Involving an attorney will almost certainly ensure you receive a higher offer.
-Our Tampa motorcycle accident attorneys have represented many victims of motorcycle crashes and will conduct necessary investigations to uncover evidence into the cause and fault of a crash.
+Our Tampa motorcycle accident attorneys have represented many accident victims of motorcycle crashes and will conduct necessary investigations to uncover evidence into the cause and fault of a crash.

 A vital part of preparing a case is creating a persuasive claim.
 Your Tampa bike accident attorney will evaluate the scene, review police reports, review medical records, question witnesses, contact insurance companies, and use many other investigative tactics to make build an effective claim.
 The plaintiff can use a well-constructed claim as leverage against the insurance companies or defendants during negotiations.
 The better your claim is, the higher your chances of the court awarding you compensation to cover lost wages, medical care, and suffering.

 Common Causes of Motorcycle Accidents